FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Evaluation

 \subsection{Benchmarks}

 To assess the robustness and general applicability of \fp{}, we benchmark it across LLMs of varying scales, ranging from billions to hundreds of billions of parameters.
 To assess how effectively \fp{} enhances LLMs' code optimization performance, we evaluate the execution efficiency and functional correctness of the code generated by different LLMs on a unified code optimization dataset.
-Specifically, the models we select include Deepseek-Coder-6.7B-Instruct~\cite{Guo2024DeepSeekCoderWT}, Qwen2.5-Coder-7B-Instruct~\cite{Hui2024Qwen25CoderTR}, CodeLLaMA-7B-Instruct~\cite{llama}, Qwen-Max-0125~\cite{qwen-max-0125}, and Codex~\cite{Chen2021Codex}.
+Specifically, the models we select include Deepseek-Coder-6.7B-Instruct~\cite{Guo2024DeepSeekCoderWT}, Qwen2.5-Coder-7B-Instruct~\cite{Hui2024Qwen25CoderTR}, CodeLLaMA-7B-Instruct~\cite{llama}, Qwen-Max-0125~\cite{qwen-max-0125}, and GPT-5.1-Codex~\cite{gpt-5.1-codex}.
+The five representative LLMs covering both open-source and proprietary systems with varying model scales.
+This selection enables evaluation across different architectures and parameter scales.
 Table~\ref{tab:models} presents detailed information for each selected model.
+To ensure a fair comparison, all LLMs are prompted using the prompt template introduced in Section~\ref{Code Generation}.

 We apply the full \fp{} framework to Deepseek-Coder-6.7B-Instruct and Qwen2.5-Coder-7B-Instruct, including the knowledge base retrieval module (see Section~\ref{Knowledge Base Retrieval}) and LoRA fine-tuning (see Section~\ref{Fine-tuning}).
-For Qwen-Max-0125 and Codex, due to computational constraints, only the knowledge base retrieval module is used in the evaluation.
-In total, we conduct evaluations and comparisons on the following models and their variants under a unified test set and experimental environment: \begin{itemize} \item \textbf{Base models:} Deepseek-Coder-6.7B-Instruct, Qwen2.5-Coder-7B-Instruct, CodeLLaMA-7B-Instruct, Qwen-Max-0125, and Codex. \item \textbf{\fp{}-enhanced variants:} Deepseek-Coder-6.7B-Instruct-\fp{}, Qwen2.5-Coder-7B-Instruct-\fp{}, Qwen-Max-0125-\fp{} (no LoRA fine-tuning applied), Codex-\fp{} (no LoRA fine-tuning applied). \end{itemize}
+For Qwen-Max-0125 and GPT-5.1-Codex, due to computational constraints, only the knowledge base retrieval module is used in the evaluation.
+In total, we conduct evaluations and comparisons on the following models and their variants under a unified test set and experimental environment: \begin{itemize} \item \textbf{Base models:} Deepseek-Coder-6.7B-Instruct, Qwen2.5-Coder-7B-Instruct, CodeLLaMA-7B-Instruct, Qwen-Max-0125, and GPT-5.1-Codex. \item \textbf{\fp{}-enhanced variants:} Deepseek-Coder-6.7B-Instruct-\fp{}, Qwen2.5-Coder-7B-Instruct-\fp{}, Qwen-Max-0125-\fp{} (no LoRA fine-tuning applied), GPT-5.1-Codex-\fp{} (no LoRA fine-tuning applied). \end{itemize}